farihulrouf/scape_mapgoogle/README.md

 # Google Maps Scraper

-A Python script to scrape data from Google Maps using Selenium.
+A Python script to scrape data from Google Maps using Playwright.

 ## Prerequisites